 Audiovisual materials, didactic lectures, roundtable discussions, independent study, film packets and case discussions are included.

 As a second- and third-year resident, you will take rotations through all radiological subspecialties.
 While you still work under staff supervision, you will have greater responsibility.
 In addition to a rotation in cardiac radiology, you will revisit subspecialty areas, working at a more independent level.

 In your third year you will attend the American Institute for Radiological Pathology Course in Silverspruce, MD.
 Mayo Clinic will pay the tuition and subsidize housing expenses for this popular off-campus experience.

 In the fourth year you will be given more responsibility for performing and interpreting examinations.
 Ten weeks of elective time are provided for you to gain additional expertise in areas of your choice.
 Most residents choose electives in computed tomography, ultrasonography, interventional radiology, neuroradiology and/or MRI.
 You also may develop a unique elective course in a specific area of interest.

 Fourth year residents will be given the option of continuing with twelve 4-5 week rotations.
 In addition they can choose up to three, three month, elective rotations to gain additional experience in areas of your choice.
 There are three required one month rotations during the 4th year, including mammography, hospital radiology, and nuclear medicine.

-Clinical conferences, formal courses, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Diagnostic Radiology Residency Program.
+Clinical conferences, formal courses, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Diagnostic Radiology Residency.
 This educational environment includes:

 - Introductory course for first-year residents

 - Noon Didactic and case conferences (five days per week) given by residents, staff and visiting professors.
 An additional Friday morning case conference is given weekly.

 - Physics and radiobiology course